Identify when you are most fertile

-Studies have shown that even in women with regular cycles, ovulation can possibly happen any time, so "timing" of intercourse has never been shown to improve your pregnancy chances.
+Studies have shown that even in women with regular cycles, ovulation can happen any time, so "timing" of intercourse has never been shown to improve your pregnancy chances.
 You are probably not improving your chances of getting pregnant if you wait with intercourse until the temperature goes up or the OPK has become positive.
 You may already have ovulated by that time, and sex after ovulation is unlikely to get you pregnant.

-In addition, you may improve your chances if you have sex once a day (as long as his sperm are OK) during the fertile 4-5 days prior to, and the day of, ovulation.
+In addition, you may improve your chances if you have sex once a day (as long as his sperm are OK) during the fertile 4-5 days before, and the day of, ovulation.
 In those rare circumstances when the man does not have enough sperm (oligospermia), the old rule of once every other day still holds true.

 - Sex every day: 37% chance of pregnancy